Originally Posted June 2013. Updated November 2021.

 The Comment is Highly Political:

-Discussions of politics have their place, but (in most cases) that place is not your businesses Facebook or LinkedIn page.
+Discussions of politics have their place, but (in most cases) that place is not your business’s Facebook or LinkedIn page.
 Neutral points regarding how new legislation or elections will affect your industry are acceptable, irate babbling about specific politicians or parties is not.
 Be sure to take these conversations out of the public eye so as not to alienate customers.

 The Comment is Inappropriate:

 Here’s a rule of thumb – if you wouldn’t want your children reading the comment, delete it.
 This includes both crude and suggestive language.
 For instance, a conversation took place between two users in the comments of a post on one of our client’s Facebook page regarding whether or not these individuals had spent intimate time in the bathroom.
 Though one party assured the other that this was not the place she was thinking of, this conversation is clearly inappropriate for public audiences and all comments involved were removed immediately.
+Not only are comments like these typically irrelevant to your content, they can hurt your universal likeability and accessibility with other visitors and content viewers.

 The Comment is Spam:

 If you have no idea what a user is trying to say and the comment does not relate to your business in the slightest, the comment is likely spam.
 Go ahead and delete these posts, especially if they include sketchy links.
+You wouldn’t want your staff or customers falling victim to a phishing scam on one of your posts, thus damaging your reputation.

 Leave It Up When…